Please enable JavaScript to ensure auto alt text generation works properly

 • Reading between the lines in candidate conversations

-• Making judgment calls on cultural fit
+• Making judgment calls on environment fit

 • Strategic workforce planning and market analysis